Advice On Making A Pavement Accident Compensation Claim

 Select a Section:

-3. How Long Do I Have To Claim For A Tripping Accident?
+3. How Long Do I Have To Claim For Pavement Accident Compensation?

 5. No Win No Fee Pavement Tripping Accident Compensation Claims

-How Much Compensation For Tripping On The Pavement Can I Receive?
+How Much Pavement Accident Compensation Could I Receive?

 Compensation for pavement accident claims can include general and special damages.
 General damages are provided to cover for the pain and suffering caused by the injuries you’re claiming for.

 Payouts for general damages vary on a case-by-case basis.
 To offer insight into how much compensation for tripping on a pavement may be provided, you can view the compensation payouts featured in the table below.
-These figures have been taken from the 16th edition of Judicial College guidelines (JCG).
+These figures have been taken from the 17th edition of Judicial College guidelines (JCG), updated in 2024.
 This is a document many legal professionals will use when valuing general damages as it provides guideline compensation brackets for various injuries.

 The table should be used as a guide only.
 The top entry does not also appear within the JCG.